- College of Nursing

 - Develop practice models of evidence-based nursing practice incorporating nursing research.

 - Influence health and public policy in collaboration with other disciplines to improve systems of care and health of communities.

 - Participate in research and disseminate research findings through presentation and publication.

-- Synthesize advanced knowledge from the sciences, humanities, and theory to support the advanced nursing practice.
+- Synthesize advanced knowledge from the sciences, humanities, and theory to support advanced nursing practice.

 - Plan, evaluate and implement the delivery of health care using critical thinking skill in an advanced nursing role.

-Please note: This program may be completed online, although not all elective options or program prerequisites may be offered online.
+Please Note: The Nursing MSN may be completed fully online, although not all elective options or program prerequisites may be offered online.
 Newly admitted students choosing to complete this program exclusively via UCF online classes may enroll with a reduction in campus-based fees.
-See http://ucf.edu/online for more information.

 International students (F or J visa) are required to enroll in a full-time course load of 9 credit hours during the fall and spring semesters.
 Only 3 of the 9 credit hours may be taken in a completely online format.
 For a detailed listing of enrollment requirements for international students, please visit http://global.ucf.edu/.
 If you have questions, please consult UCF Global at 407-823-2337.

 UCF is not authorized to provide online courses or instruction to students in some states.
 Refer to State Restrictions for current information.

 The approximate tuition cost for one year in this program at UCF based on a full time schedule (30 credit hours per year)